History of BMX - year 1980

-During the JAG BMX WORLD, 4 countries were represented.
-Gerrit Does (Holland) and George Esser (USA), both knew the FIM (worldwide motorcycle org.) very well and suggested to the representatives of the countries present, to start a World Wide Governing body for BMX, a non-profit organisation in the setting of the FIM.
+During this JAG BMX WORLD, 4 countries were represented.
+Gerrit Does (Holland) and George Esser (USA), both knew the FIM (worldwide motorcycle org.) very well and suggested again to the representatives of the countries present, to start a World Wide Governing body for BMX, a non-profit organisation in the setting of the FIM.
 Tadashi Inoue from Japan was very much in favour of this new idea and supported the idea.
 This organisation should start organsing real World Championships like the FIM does.
 A democratic organized organisation and not a just commercial one like the JAG BMX Worlds.
 This was o.k. so far, but BMX must develop itself into a world wide co-ordinated organization in the setting of the FIM or otherwise.

 Mr. Tadashi Inoue from Japan stated that there had been a WORLD CHAMPIONSHIP in Japan too with only 2 countries present.
 (NBA - USA was part of that!).
 For BMX this was very bad publicity because Japan is a traditional country and a Worlds should be a Worlds with many countries present.
 Only 2 countries, Japan and the USA.
 That was almost an insult to the Japanese people to call it a World Championship.
 During the December 28th meeting it was also stated that we should try to have a working together relationship with the main three American BMX Organizations, NBL - ABA and NBA.